DigitAlchemies/SCouple/README.md

 #### How intuitive and user-friendly is SCouple?
 `SCouple` has a comprehensive automated test-suite that's user-friendly due to its intuitive and eye-pleasing color codes.
 It performs all the list operations using randomly generated data sets.
 As a quality measure, `valgrind` has been used to confirm that the code is leak-free.

 Below snapshots indicate an automated test run.
 They cover all of the existing list operations with randomly generated data in an automated fashion.
-They are self-explantory with the diagnostic messages in them for each list operation.
+They are self-explanatory with the diagnostic messages in them for each list operation.
 The middle node is highlighted with curly braces, `{}`.

 ![Snap 1](https://github.com/RaghavanSanthanam/SCouple/blob/master/snaps/1.png)
 ![Snap 2](https://github.com/RaghavanSanthanam/SCouple/blob/master/snaps/2.png)